 No more of this.....

 Sure, it might fit fine around the arms, and maybe the chest, but to get the right fit you’ve probably been left with plenty of extra material around the waist.
 Not only does it look sloppy, it hides all that effort you’ve put in to achieving that V-shaped physique.
+With a strong physique you want a good muscle fit shirt to show it.

 So what’s a guy to do?
 In this guide we’ll show you how to tailor a shirt.